by John Middendorf

 1. A residence permit (available at the police station) and a "preliminary briefing" with the Minister of Tourism is required.
 The leader of the expedition meets with the Minister and discusses matters like insurance and equipment for the Liaison Officer, and set up a date for a formal briefing, in which all members of the expedition must participate.

 2. An army officer (the Laision Officer, or "LO") is assigned to each expedition.
 This fellow is usually under the impression that he will be an active climber on the trip, and must be appeased.
 In addition to wages, the LO must also be outfitted with a full expedition kit, which is a big incentive for the army officers to volunteer for the expedition.
-The best thing to do here is plan on buying cheap but new items for the officer, as he will invariably be disappointed with a used but excellent North Face Gore Tex Jacket and appeased with a cheap but new K-mart plastic one.
 A list of 25 items including new boots, a sleeping bag, tent, and full clothing is required.
 Some but not many of the items can be purchased in Pakistan.
 Details of the LO's clothing and boot sizes are sent after approval of the Permit.
 LO wages: $12/day while in Rawalpindi, and $6/day in the mountains, plus kit.

 3. A cook must be hired and outfitted too.
 At our hotel, we had several people offer to be our cook.
 Letters of recommendation are helpful to look at, but view them with suspicion (our cook's letter was exposed at basecamp when we found it belonged to the cook for the Spanish team with whom we shared basecamp with; notwithstanding, our cook proved to be a fine fellow) Cost of Cook: $6.00/day, plus food.